kumarsumit1/JavaExamples/src/main/resources/BigData/Hadoop.md

 3. Parquet
 • Column-oriented binary file format
+• Parquet might be better if you have highly nested data, because it stores its elements as a tree like Google Dremel does
-• Uses the record shredding and assembly algorithm described in the Dremel paper • Each data file contains the values for a set of rows
+• Each data file contains the values for a set of rows
 • Efficient in terms of disk I/O when specific columns need to be queried

 Promoted by :